-He sheds light on our collective feeling of being overworked and dissatisfied in an environment full of affluence and opportunity, using scientific insight into the biology of the brain, and the genetics of the migrant temperament.
+In American Mania, he sheds light on our collective feeling of being overworked and dissatisfied in an environment full of affluence and opportunity, using scientific insight into the biology of the brain, and the genetics of the migrant temperament.
 This book really helped me understand myself in a new way, and has intriguing implications for how we think, and for how we parent our children.
 I recently explored in a post how it helps us explain, what is the appeal of something new.

 Start with Why by Simon Sinek, In Defense of Food by Michael Pollan, and Getting Things Done: The Art of Stress-Free Productivity by David Allen

 I’m linking up with Modern Mrs Darcy’s Quick Lit June 2017 where you can read more lists for summer 2017.